 8. Can I have a lawyer?

-The simple answer is no. No lawyers are allowed during a JB hearing.
-The student, however, may bring an advisor to her hearing for comfort and advice.
-The advisor, however, must be a member of the Smith College community or member of her family.
+The student may bring an advisor of their choosing to a hearing for comfort and advice.
 During the course of the hearing, the advisor is not permitted to address the board.

 9. Does appearing before the board become noted on my student record?

-The judicial board and Office of Student Affairs keep a record of the violation and hearing throughout the student’s career at Smith and up to five years after graduation.
+The board and Office of Student Affairs keep a record of the violation and hearing throughout the student’s career at Smith and up to seven years after graduation.
 In most cases, the violation will not be noted upon the student’s transcript.

 10. How come everybody who commits the same violation doesn’t always get the same sanctioning?